ssec/polar2grid/doc/source/complex_composites.rst

 Non-linear True Color Scaling
 -----------------------------

-As a final "enhancement" or scaling method, Geo2Grid uses a series of linear interpolation ranges to bring out certain regions of the image and lessen the effect of others.
+As a final step for some images, Geo2Grid scales the image values using a series of linear interpolation ranges to bring out certain regions of the image and lessen the effect of others.
 For lack of a better name, these multiple linear stretches make up an overall non-linear scaling.
 A typical scaling where reflectance data (0 - 1) has been multiplied by 255 (8-bit unsigned integer) would be: